-First thing you can try is LinkedIn InMail.
-It costs money and you have limited number of these credits with your membership.
+The first thing you can try is LinkedIn InMail.
+It costs money and you have a limited number of these credits with your membership.
 However, if the person does not respond within 7 days, you get the credit back and can use it again.
 Here is my InMail intro to Lori at Facebook.
 This exact format has worked for me 80% of the time.

 It works because it is simple and because I have credibility.
-If you are starting out, you might not have the latter, but if you stick with simplicity and directness you would more likely to get a ‘yes’.
-The one absolute key thing is make it light — ask for feedback.
+If you are starting out, you might not have the latter, but if you stick with simplicity and directness you will be more likely to get a ‘yes’ response.
+The one absolute key thing is make it light – ask for feedback.

 Everyone understands that in the end of the day you might want to sell them something.
-But if you attack it head on people will not connect.
+But if you attack it head on, people will not connect.
 Why would they?
-They know nothing about you, your product and they are busy.
+They know nothing about you or your product and they are busy.
 You may have the most amazing product ever, but they don’t know about it yet.
 All you are shooting for is to have a brief opportunity to tell them and ask what they think.
-From there, it can become a follow up call or a trial or a sale or ‘no’.
+From there, it can become a follow-up call, a trial, a sale, or a ‘no’.
 Whatever it is, you will have the chance to make your case, and this is really all you can ask for.